typemill/typemill/content/5_info/01-release-notes.md

 This is the version history with some release notes.

+## Version 1.1.2 (15.03.2018)

+With version 1.1.2 we added the possibility to configure the theme in the setup a bit more.
+We also fixed a bug in the htaccess.
+So next to the "system"-folder, you should also update the theme-folder and the htaccess-file.
+As always, backup your settings.yaml-file, then delete it and setup your website again (visit /setup).

+* Added configurations for themes in the setup.
+* Improved update check for themes, plugins and base app.
+* optimized design of setup.
+* Added language selection to setup (used only for lang-attribute right now).
+* Updated typemill theme accordingly
+* Bugfix: Index.php is not reachable anymore, prevents duplicate content.
+Please update htaccess-file.

 ## Version 1.1.1 (25.02.2018)

 * Added new plugin "analytics" for integration of Matomo/Piwik and Google Analytics.